 Now that we’ve covered what a Managed Service Provider is, let’s take a deeper look into how an MSP protects your company.
 Let’s start with some of the simple things first, like how your hardware and software is protected.

 Imagine that your employees could be your strongest defense against cyber attacks, rather than a potential area of weakness.
 According to a CompTIA 2019 industry trends report, in all the innovation taking place, cybersecurity is an enduring concern.
 Other statistics indicate that user error contributes to nearly 25% of cyber breaches.
 Read on to learn more about how to train your employees to be your greatest defense against cyber attacks.

 With the upcoming end of service for Microsoft Windows 7 and Server 2008 r2, many business owners will need to consider their options.
 While the end of service for these operating systems is scheduled for January 2020, most technology advisors agree you need a plan of action today.
 To learn more about what these changes mean to keep your business systems running and secure, read on.

-Managed services is a term that makes absolutely no sense—unless you’re in the IT industry.
+Managed Services is a term that makes absolutely no sense—unless you’re in the IT industry.
 So for those of us who don’t know what it means or why it’s important, let’s get right to it.
-Managed services is fully outsourced IT that takes care of all the headaches you...
+Managed services are fully outsourced IT that takes care of all the headaches you...